BPF_ZAFI Basic Finance

 Assessment methods

-The course is completed by a written exam, max 100 points.
-The final grade is based on the following scale:
+The course is concluded with a written exam, with a maximum score of 100 points.
+The final grade is determined as follows:

-If the student enrolls in the course while going abroad, he must pass all tests and exams upon his return.
+If a student enrolls in the course while on a study abroad program, they must complete all tests and exams upon their return.

 Language of instruction